-In this seminar series focusing on career development, senior scientists will give insights into their research career chronologically, focusing on key strategic decisions, coping, work-life balance, gender issues, and more.
+The career talks seminar series focuses on career and professional development.
+Senior scientists will give insights into their research career chronologically, focusing on key strategic decisions, coping, work-life balance, gender issues, and more.

 14.45 – 15.00 | Grab and go fika